joeygordon/hopscotch/README.md

 ### Select a MIDI channel

-Hold shift (key 1) to change the sequencer options to MIDI channels.
+Hold shift (key 1) to swap the sequencer options with MIDI channel options.
 Select which voice you want to modify with encoder 2, and choose a MIDI channel with encoder 3.

 ## Controls